k-lakshmikanth/lk-server/README.md

 # flowise-test-server
 ---
-the server is hosted in the codespace
+the server is hosted in the codespace <br>
+This server contains
+- Ollama
+- Flowise
+- n8n